tobiaslocker/cv/cv.md

 *Frankfurt University of Applied Sciences*

+#### Earlier Technical Formation

-Earlier technical formation as electrician and master craftsman.
+Completed initial training as an electrician and master craftsman.
 Continuously expanded expertise in AI, machine learning, and modern software practices through online courses and self-directed projects.
 ---

 ## Experience